 Superseded-but-not-updated ADRs.
 When a newer ADR partially contradicts an older one without explicitly superseding it, teams run on conflicting assumptions.
 The agent detects overlapping decision scopes and flags pairs where the older record was never marked superseded.

 Every unresolved ADR tagged to a service increments that service's fragility score.
-Weight scales with age.
-A 6-month-old "revisit" is mild.
-A 2-year-old one is a landmine.
+Weight scales with age: a 6-month-old "revisit" is mild, a 2-year-old one is a landmine.
 Drift in decisions costs more than drift in code, because the decisions shape every change downstream.

 Layer four is the most subtle.
 It analyzes how reviews happen — not what was reviewed, but the dynamics of the review process.
 Three sub-signals reveal where the team is uncertain, confused, or working past the limits of shared understanding.